baslking/zfs3backup/README.md

 <!-- # zfs3backup [![Build Status](https://travis-ci.org/PressLabs/zfs3backup.svg)](https://travis-ci.org/PressLabs/zfs3backup)
  -->

-This was forked from https://github.com/mmontagna/zfs3backup which was forked from https://github.com/Presslabs/z3 which appears to be a dead project.
+This was forked from https://github.com/Presslabs/z3 which appears to be a dead project.

-# Notabe changes:
-* Ported to Python >= 3.6, after all Python 2 is really no longer supported
-* Added an ENDPOINT option in the configuration so that not AWS S3 providers will work

 # Welcome to zfs3backup